IanBedard/procedurator/index.md

   const regexDiv =
     /<div>(((\n.*?)(<div>(\s*)<\/div>\n.*?)*(\n*)*)|(\s*))<\/div>/g;
 ```
-for more complicated search and replace, the application will loop a regex serach through the converted code and apply a agglomaration of governement styling.
+for more complicated search and replace, the application will loop a regex search throughout the converted code and apply an agglomaration of governement styling.

 ```markdown
 function image() {